 A fully equipped first aid room is available and is located near the hydrotherapy pool.
 The lifeguards are in charge of operating and maintaining the first aid room.
 Lifeguards are required to inspect, replenish, clean the first aid room, including all first aid kits, pocket resuscitation masks, defibrillator, oxygen equipment and all rescue equipment in the centre on a daily and weekly basis.
 The first aid room is well lit, ventilated and maintained.
 Maintenance of the first aid room is conducted on a weekly basis with a checklist outlining the procedures.
 A checklist is also available for the weekly checking and restocking of first aid equipment.

 Rescue equipment located in many areas of the centre includes:

 One AED is located at the lifeguard console at the front of the Aquatic Centre, with provision for adults and children.

-In the event of an evacuation of the centre all patrons and swimmers must obey the commands of the chief fire warden and the lifeguards.
-The muster point is on the corner or Herries and Victoria Streets on the grass area.
+In the event of an evacuation of the centre, all patrons and swimmers must obey the commands of the chief fire warden and the lifeguards.
+The muster point is on the corner of Herries and Victoria Streets on the grass area.
 The first aid officer and lifeguards are responsible for providing primary care to any personnel suffering from injuries prior to the arrival of the appropriate emergency service.

 On becoming aware of an emergency, the first aid officer must: